quantumlib/Cirq/docs/dev/plotting.md

 1. **Convenience to interactive users.** This is the highest priority.
-    Compared to being called in a batch script as a library (for composing more complicated plots or other purposes), the `plot` method is mainly used in interactive sessions like ipython, jupyter, colab, PyCharm, and python interpreter.
+    Compared to being called in a batch script as a library (for composing more complicated plots or other purposes), the `plot` method is mainly used in interactive sessions like ipython, Jupyter, Colab, PyCharm, and the Python interpreter.
 1. **Plot is customizable.** The plot should be customizable by the user after `plot` returns.
 This is important because user may need to change the look for presentation, paper, or just the style they prefer.
 One plot style does